 - 14.3.1.
-This chapter can be entitled as: - Materials and Methods: when the study included patients or subjects, experimental animals, clinical and laboratory work, etc. - Patients and Methods: when the study was carried out on patients only. - Subjects and Methods: when the study was carried out on healthy subjects only. - 14.3.2.
+This chapter can be entitled as: - Materials and Methods: when the study included patients or subjects, experimental animals, clinical and laboratory work, etc.

+• Patients and Methods: when the study was carried out on patients only.

+• Subjects and Methods: when the study was carried out on healthy subjects only.

+14.3.2.
 The method should include only information that was available at the time the plan or protocol for the study was written; all information obtained during the conduct of the study belongs to the Results chapter.

-14.3.3.
-It should provide an in-depth description of the materials used by the researcher with discussion of the methods in sufficient detail to let other researchers to repeat the procedure (s).

-14.3.4.
-This chapter should include:

-- Full description of:

-- 1. Design of the study.

-- 2. Setting (place of the study area including description of a hospital).

-- 3. Time of the study.

-- 4. Selection of the observational or the experimental participants (patients, comparison group, laboratory animals, etc) including inclusion and exclusion criteria and description of the target (source) population, sampling method and sample size estimation, etc.
+- 14.3.3.
+It should provide an in-depth description of the materials used by - the researcher with discussion of the methods in sufficient detail to let other researchers to repeat the procedure (s). - 14.3.4.
+The researcher should provide operational/working defintions of terms and conepts (cases, controls, exposure, etc) used in the thesis.
+Once established, the definition must be adhered to throughout the study. - 14.3.5.
+This chapter should include: - Full description of: - 1.
+Design of the study. - 2.
+Setting (place of the study area including description of a hospital). - 3.
+Time of the study. - 4.
+Selection of the observational or the experimental participants (patients, comparison group(s), laboratory animals, etc) including inclusion and exclusion criteria and description of the target (source) population, sampling method and sample size estimation, etc. - Research ethics.
+Generally a written approval of the research ethics committee of the college and an informed consent of the participants are required. - Identification of the methods or procedures, instruments, equipments, kits (giving manufacturers' names and

-5. Research ethics.

-Generally a written approval of the research ethics committee of the college and an informed consent of the participant are required.

-- Identification of the methods or procedures, instruments, equipments, kits (giving manufacturers' names and addresses), design of the questionnaire and methods of data collection.
+- addresses), design of the questionnaire and methods of data collection.
 Established methods or procedures should be described briefly; methods that have been published but not well known should be fully described, both with references.
 New or substantially modified methods should also be fully described.
-Established procedures are better included in the appendix. - Precise identification of all drugs and chemicals by giving generic name (s), dose (s), and route (s) of administration (giving also

-- manufacturers' names and addresses). - Brief description of statistical methods used and the statistical significance of the findings (when appropriate) giving references to the statistical methods and defining statistical terms and abbreviations.
-Computer software used should be specified. - 14.3.5.
-Detailed statistical analyses, questionnaires, some scoring systems, maps, etc are better provided in the appendix. - 14.3.6.
-This chapter can also be divided into subsections / subheadings as appropriate.
+Established procedures are better included in the appendix. - Precise identification of all drugs and chemicals by giving generic name (s), dose (s), and route (s) of administration (giving also manufacturers' names and addresses). - Brief description of statistical methods used and the statistical significance of the findings (when appropriate) giving references to the statistical methods and defining statistical terms and abbreviations.
+Computer software used should be specified. - 14.3.6.
+Detailed statistical analyses, questionnaires, some scoring systems, maps, etc are better provided in the appendix. - 14.3.7.
+This chapter can also be divided into subsections/subheadings as appropriate.